datagrok-ai/public/help/develop/how-to/create-package.md

 ## 5. Test

 Now go to Datagrok and open any data file with string columns.
 This could be a `demog` dataset from our demo datasets.
+Find any text column, right-click on it, pick `Column Properties`, then add a tag: `quality : text`.
+This tag tells Datagrok that there is a plain text stored inside this column.
 Navigate to a text cell and find your freshly added panel with text stats on the right side of Datagrok UI.
+Note, that semantic type `text` of a column matches `{semType: text}` in function parameter declaration.
+Datagrok also can detect semantic types automatically, or with help of [Detectors](./define-semantic-type-detectors.md) .

 We have completed the deployment.
 Let's navigate to `Manage | Packages` and find your package in the list.
 Note it has your name prefixed with a `v.`, which means it's only published for you.
 This is called a Debug mode.
 To make it